prajwalke/Ethnus-Codemithra/README.md

-# There is Problem in API which is Providing in task .
+# There is Problem in API which is Provided in task .

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).